amwhalen/cyclopress/readme.txt

 1. Make the `/wp-content/plugins/cyclopress/graphs/` directory writable by your web server. (e.g. chmod 775)
 1. Activate the plugin through the `Plugins` menu in WordPress.
 1. Add your stats through the `Write -> Ride` interface.
-1. Place some CycloPress PHP functions in your templates or in your PHP-enabled pages or posts to see your stats.
+1. Create your cycling page in the CycloPress admin to see your stats on your blog.

 Find [more instructions and discussion](http://amwhalen.com/blog/projects/cyclopress/) on the CycloPress home page at amwhalen.com.